 While Korčula itself is an island, there are a few tiny islands off the coast to visit: most notably, Badija and Vrnik.
 While there are tours to the islands, it’s cheaper and more flexible to buy a hop-on hop-off water taxi ticket and spend the day exploring at your own pace.

 First up is Badija, an uninhabited island home to a monastery.
 You can visit the monastery and walk the path around the island; it takes about an hour and 45 minutes.
 If you want to swim, there are some nice hidden beaches on the northern side of the island and some more public ones on the eastern side.
 There is a snack bar here but it’s otherwise uninhabited.

 Next up is Vrnik, significantly smaller than Badija and only inhabited by a few long-term residents.
 Vrnik feels like an isolated village among the more developed parts of Korčula.
 If you’re up for a swim, there’s a nice beach right by where the ferry drops you off.

 Finally, the boat takes you to Lumbarda on the mainland — a great place to go swimming, drink wine, or just relax and enjoy the small town atmosphere.
 Lumbarda is one of the most beautiful parts of Korčula and I recommend taking a few photos at the very least.
-They even have a sandy beach, rare for Croatia!
+They even have one of Croatia’s rare sandy beaches!